DynaCERT in Calgary

 We are proud to announce that we are a newly authorized dealer for DynaCERT products and their proprietary HydraGen technology!

-If you’ve never heard of them, DynaCERT is a European company that does incredible work on emission reductions for diesel engines.
+If you’ve never heard of them, DynaCERT is a Canadian company that does incredible work on emission reductions for diesel engines.
 In fact, the last part of their name stands for Carbon Emission Reduction Technology.
 Winner of many awards for innovation and design – including a Gold Medal for the 2018 Edison Best New Product Award™ and a prize for Energy Solutions in B2B at the 2019 German Innovation Awards, among others – they are now expanding around the world.

 West Tech Mobile Sells HydraGen Systems